joerivanveen/bloembraaden/README.md

 One Bloembraaden installation can serve many websites, each one as unique as the other is baffling.

+## Docker

+Since the beginning of 2023 I have been using a docker image to run Bloembraaden: [https://github.com/joerivanveen/bloembraaden-docker]

 # Note to self
 The rest of this readme is more or less a giant **note to self**.
 Until more people start using it the documentation will probably remain sketchy.